PopularAlan/DiamondScript/README.md

 # Example
 Here is an example program of who you could make a ping pong for single player in computer.
+NOTE: This example is not an actual example of DiamondScript, I will add more code.

 ```
 <start>